akomakom/arduino-throttle-smoother/README.md

 ![arduino-throttle-wiring.png](arduino-throttle-wiring.png)

 Wiring is very simple.
 Smoothing capacitor can be any value that eliminates jumping of motor speed at steady throttle.
 I believe that I used a 100uF for my setup.
+A high value may cause the throttle to stay high longer than desired.

 ![arduino-throttle.png](arduino-throttle.png)
-Note that I added a power supply capacitor as well, but I don't think it was necessary.
+Note that I added a power supply capacitor as well, but it was probably unnecessary.

 ### Tuning